National Police of Colombia: Colombian armed conflict

 In 1964, as mandated by the Decree 349 of February 19, the Police Superior Academy was founded to indoctrinate officers with the rank of Major to the grade of Lieutenant Colonels.
 By 1977 the institution had created the first course for female officers.

 During the 1960s and 1970s the National Police started facing guerrilla threats which were emerging during these years as a backlash from the political bipartisan struggle of the La Violencia years.
 There was also the growing problem of contraband and illegal drug trafficking and the involvement of the United States with the implementation of the Plan LASO as a proxy war plan against the expansion of Communism during the Cold War.

-Later, the declaration of the war on drugs and the Plan Colombia would eventually help develop the present and ongoing Colombian Armed Conflict involving mainly guerrillas: the FARC-EP including its Patriotic Union Party, ELN, EPL, M-19, among many others; the Drug Cartels such as the Medellín Cartel, Cali Cartel, and others; paramilitarism and the AUC.
+Later, the declaration of the war on drugs and the Plan Colombia would eventually help develop the present and ongoing Colombian armed conflict involving mainly guerrilla groups: the FARC-EP including its Patriotic Union Party, ELN, EPL, M-19, among many others; the drug cartels such as the Medellín Cartel, Cali Cartel, and other gangs; paramilitaries like the AUC and other groups.
 The Colombian National Police have been fighting against these many threats, tainted or involved in some cases of corruption and accusations of human rights violations, amid the efforts of the majority of the institution to change its image.